-We do not pay for excluded medical benefits listed in this section (or anywhere else in this Evidence of Coverage) except under specific conditions listed.
-Even if you receive the services at an emergency facility, the plan will not pay for the services.
-If you think that our plan should pay for a service that is not covered, you can request an appeal.
-For information about appeals, refer to Chapter 9 of your Evidence of Coverage.
+We don't cover excluded medical benefits listed in this section (or anywhere else in this Evidence of Coverage) except under specific conditions listed.
+Even if you get the services at an emergency facility, the plan won't cover the services.
+If you think that our plan should cover a service that isn't covered, you can request an appeal.
+For information about appeals, refer to Chapter 9 of this Evidence of Coverage.

-In addition to any exclusions or limitations described in the Benefits Chart, our plan does not cover the following items and services:
+In addition to any exclusions or limitations described in the Benefits Chart, our plan doesn't cover the following items and services:

-- services considered not "reasonable and medically necessary," according Medicare and TennCare (Medicaid) standards, unless we list these as covered services - experimental medical and surgical treatments, items, and drugs, unless Medicare, a Medicare-approved clinical research study, or our plan covers them.
-Refer to Chapter 3 of your Evidence of Coverage for more information on clinical research studies.
-Experimental treatment and items are those that are not generally accepted by the medical community. - surgical treatment for morbid obesity, except when medically necessary and Medicare pays for it - a private room in a hospital, except when medically necessary - personal items in your room at a hospital or a nursing facility, such as a telephone or television - full-time nursing care in your home - fees charged by your immediate relatives or members of your household - elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance), except when medically necessary
+- services considered not "reasonable and medically necessary", according to Medicare and TennCare (Medicaid) standards, unless we list these as covered services - experimental medical and surgical treatments, items, and drugs, unless Medicare, a Medicare-approved clinical research study, or our plan covers them.
+Refer to Chapter 3 of this Evidence of Coverage for more information on clinical research studies.
+Experimental treatment and items are those that aren't generally accepted by the medical community. - surgical treatment for morbid obesity, except when medically necessary and Medicare pays for it - a private room in a hospital, except when medically necessary - personal items in your room at a hospital or a nursing facility, such as a telephone or television - full-time nursing care in your home - fees charged by your immediate relatives or members of your household - elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance), except when medically necessary

-- cosmetic surgery or other cosmetic work, unless it is needed because of an accidental injury or to improve a part of the body that is not shaped right.
+- cosmetic surgery or other cosmetic work, unless it's needed because of an accidental injury or to improve a part of the body that isn't shaped right.
 However, we pay for reconstruction of a breast after a mastectomy and for treating the other breast to match it - routine foot care, except as described in Podiatry services in the Benefits Chart in Section D - orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease - supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease - radial keratotomy, LASIK surgery, and other low-vision aids - reversal of sterilization procedures and non-prescription contraceptive supplies - naturopath services (the use of natural or alternative treatments) - services provided to veterans in Veterans Affairs (VA) facilities.
-However, when a veteran gets emergency services at a VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse the veteran for the difference.
-You are still responsible for your cost-sharing amounts.
+However, when a veteran gets emergency services at a VA hospital and the VA cost-sharing is more than the costsharing under our plan, we'll reimburse the veteran for the difference.
+You're still responsible for your cost-sharing amounts.

-Chapter 5: Getting your outpatient prescription drugs
+Chapter 5: Getting your outpatient drugs

-This chapter explains rules for getting your outpatient prescription drugs.
+This chapter explains rules for getting your outpatient drugs.
 These are drugs that your provider orders for you that you get from a pharmacy or by mail-order.
 They include drugs covered under Medicare Part D and TennCare.
-Chapter 6 of your Evidence of Coverage tells you what you pay for these drugs.
-Key terms and their definitions appear in alphabetical order in the last chapter of your Evidence of Coverage.
+Chapter 6 of this Evidence of Coverage tells you what you pay for these drugs.
+Key terms and their definitions appear in alphabetical order in the last chapter of this Evidence of Coverage.

-We also cover the following drugs, although they are not discussed in this chapter:
+We also cover the following drugs, although they're not discussed in this chapter: